shipharbor/merry/README.md

 ## Body Parsing
 To make it easy to operate on common data types, we've included body parsers.
-These functions take the `req` stream, concatenate it and return the resulting data, or an error if it didn't succeed.
+These functions take the `req` readable stream, concatenate it and return the resulting data, or an error if it didn't succeed.
 Check out [#parsers](#parsers) for more details.